kopernicuswiki/mmwiki/docs/basics/passes.md

 ## LEGACY

 The default, general pass.
-This is where all patches are executed where NEEDS, FOR, FIRST, BEFORE, FOR, AFTER, LAST, and FINAL are not given.
-LEGACY occurs after FIRST.
+This is where all patches are executed where the **pass operators**: NEEDS, FOR, FIRST, BEFORE, FOR, AFTER, LAST, and FINAL are not given.
+Patches are run recursively and alphanumerically from the top level of GameData downward.
+Patches that sit directly in GameData and don't have a pass operator get to run the earliest in the LEGACY pass.

+All of the MM passes (execution phases) are (in this order): FIRST, LEGACY, BEFORE, FOR, AFTER, LAST, and FINAL.

 ## FINAL and LAST